CodeSparta/collector-operators/README.md

 Koffer Collector OLM Operators Plugin leverages the Koffer Engine runtime container to enable streamlined low side enumeration and capture of all required artifacts for deploying OpenShift Operator Hub and supported disconnected operators.
-Primarily built to enable airgaped environments in a standard "registry < to > mirror" workflow model conventional to more typical connected local mirror techniques.
+Primarily built to enable airgaped environments in a standard `registry < to > mirror` workflow model conventional to more typical connected local mirror techniques.

 ### Features: